EMMITSBURG -- Coaching debuts don't come any more demanding than the one Mount St. Mary's Dan Whelan had yesterday.

 Horning said the brush with North Carolina was "a good experience."
 He recalls with relish the game his sophomore year against Syracuse and the Gait twins, Gary and Paul.

-Whelan knows from firsthand experience the value of playing a strong schedule.
+Whelan knows from first-hand experience the value of playing a strong schedule.
 A defenseman, he was on four Division III championship teams at Hobart from 1982-85.
-As a senior, he was acclaimed defensive player of the year in Division III.